Christian Defense League

-When Richard Girnt Butler left California and moved to Idaho in 1973, leadership of the CDL passed to James K. Warner.
+Following the death of Wesley Swift, Butler took over as the head of Church of Jesus Christ–Christian and moved it to Idaho, leaving the leadership of the CDL to James K. Warner.
 Warner had previous associations with the National Socialist White People's Party, as well as Odinism.
-When he moved to Los Angeles, he initially associated with neo-nazi groups, but he ultimately converted to Identity.
-Under Warner, the CDL was moved to Baton Rouge, Louisiana where it merged with the New Christian Crusade Church.
+When he moved to Los Angeles, he initially associated with neo-Nazi groups, but he ultimately converted to Christian Identity.
+Under Warner, the CDL moved to Baton Rouge, Louisiana where it merged with the New Christian Crusade Church.
 This is where most of its paramilitary activity occurred.

+The CDL briefly received national attention in 1978 when it demanded NBC cancel the miniseries Holocaust.
+Warner threatened picketing and litigation and called the series "Zionist propaganda", claiming that NBC was run by "Zionist Jews".
+This demand was ignored and the group then demanded "equal time" in the form of 3 hours of prime-time views to present their revisionist history of WWII, which NBC also ignored.